jennifer-lu/animated-spinning-fox-dark/README.md

 # Animated Spinning Fox Dark

-A dark modern theme with an animated spinning fox logo (preview nightly).
+A dark modern theme with an animated spinning fox outline.
 Created for Firefox add-ons.

 ## Demo